-2. AMC Movie Theater: Catch the latest blockbuster at this 24-theater venue complete with reserved seating.
-Six of the theaters also include dine-in service, where food and drinks are delivered right to your seat.
+Catch the latest blockbuster at this 24-theater venue complete with reserved seating.
+Ten of the theaters also include dine-in service, where food and drinks are delivered right to your seat.

-6. Coca-Cola Polar Bear Photos: Stop by the second level of the Coca-Cola store for a meet-and-greet and photo-ops with the famous Coca-Cola polar bear.
+Stop by the second level of the Coca-Cola store for a meet-and-greet and photo ops with the famous Coca-Cola polar bear.

-7. Face Painting Kiosk: This experience is temporarily closed due to COVID-19.
-Kids and adults can get into character by getting a colorful face painting by professional artists.
-Choose from super heroes, butterflies, fairies, pirates, and more.
+Kids and adults can get a colorful face painting by professional artists.
+Choose from superheroes, butterflies, fairies, pirates, and more.

-8. Lego Store: Awe at the elaborate larger-than-life Disney-themed Lego displays inside and outside of the store, great for photo-ops.
-The store normally has build stations and interactive exhibits.
-However, these are temporarily unavailable due to COVID-19 safety protocols.
+Awe at the elaborate, Disney-themed LEGO displays inside and outside of the store (great for photo ops).
+The store also has build stations and interactive exhibits.

 Take a spin on the Marketplace Carousel.

-9. Marketplace Carousel: Little ones will love riding on this classic Venetian-style carousel with 16 hand-crafted horses.
-There’s even a Disney-style spinning teacup aboard the carousel.
-Ride tokens are $3 per person, and all ages are able to ride (kids under 42 inches tall must be accompanied by an adult).
+Little ones will love riding this classic Venetian-style carousel with 16 hand-crafted horses.
+There’s even a Disney-style spinning teacup aboard the carousel!
+Ride tokens are available for purchase at the carousel, and all ages are able to ride (kids under 42 inches tall must be accompanied by an adult).

 Delight in a volcano cake at Rainforest Cafe.

-12. Rainforest Café: You can't miss this restaurant, just follow the mega-sized volcano (note: the volcano "erupts" every 30 minutes and is a fun sight to see, especially at night).
-Once inside, dine in a tropical setting with animatronic creatures surrounding you that come to life during periodic thunderstorms to provide guests with an authentic rainforest feel (minus the actual rain).
+You can't miss this restaurant, just follow the mega-sized volcano!
+(Note: The volcano "erupts" every 30 minutes and is a fun sight to see, especially at night.)
+Dine in a tropical setting with animatronic creatures that come to life during periodic thunderstorms, providing guests with an authentic rainforest feel...minus the actual rain.

-13. Shopping: With about 100 stores within walking distance, there’s something to fit everyone's interests.
-Kids will love World of Disney—the world’s largest Disney gift shop—as well as Once Upon a Toy, a whimsical toy store with fun photo-ops.
+With almost 100 stores within walking distance of each other, there’s something to fit everyone's interests.
+Kids will love World of Disney as well as Once Upon a Toy, a whimsical toy store with fun photo ops.
 Little Star Wars fans can even build their own drone or lightsaber at the Star Wars Trading Post.

-14. Splitsville Luxury Lanes: Tweens and teens will enjoy this upscale bowling venue.
-It offers traditional 10-pin and feather bowling, a lounge, billiards, live music, and food.
+Tweens and teens will enjoy this upscale bowling venue.
+It offers traditional 10-pin bowling, a lounge, billiards, live music, and food.

-16. Water Play Areas: Cool off from the Florida heat in one of two free splash pad areas.
-The first is located near the Bibbidi Bobbidi Boutique and Once Upon a Toy, while a smaller one is located behind the Christmas store.
-There is also a squirting stitch figure perched atop the entrance to the World of Disney store, where kids usually gather in the line of fire (or should I say line of water).
-If you think your child will want to splash around in these water play areas, be sure to pack a towel and a change of clothes.
+Cool off from the Florida heat at two free splash pad areas.
+One is located near Once Upon a Toy; a smaller splash pad is located behind the Christmas store.
+There is also a squirting Stitch figure, perched atop the entrance to the World of Disney store, where kids usually gather in the line of fire (or should I say line of water).
+Be sure to pack a towel and a change of clothes.

 Things to Know Before You Go

-Disney Springs Map: Disney Springs is divided into four sections—Marketplace, Town Center, West Side, and The Landing.
-Although walking each of these is doable, you will probably want to check out the map to best plan your time, prioritizing the stores or attractions you want to visit.
+- Disney Springs Map - Disney Springs is divided into four sections—Marketplace, Town Center, West Side, and The Landing.
+Although walking each of these is doable, check out the map to best plan your time, prioritizing stores and attractions you want to visit.

-Parking and Transportation: Self-parking is FREE at all Disney Springs surface lots and garages.
-Walt Disney World bus service is also available from Disney’s onsite resorts and hotels.
-(Note: Bus service from the theme parks to Disney Springs is not available.)
-Disney Springs is walkable from some of the onsite resorts via pedestrian footbridges, including Disney's Saratoga Springs and Wyndham Lake Buena Vista.
-Water taxi service to Disney Springs from select resorts is not available at this time due to COVID-19 safety measures.
+- Parking and Transportation - Self-parking is FREE at all Disney Springs surface lots and garages.
+Walt Disney World bus service is also available from Disney resorts and hotels.
+Disney Springs is walkable from some of the onsite resorts via pedestrian footbridges.
+Water taxi service to Disney Springs from select resorts are also available.